 To understand the challenges of deforestation, check this National Geographic video.

 Where Is Deforestation Happening?
 Countries Most Impacted By Deforestation

 According to FAO’s report, 6 million hectares of land were lost from forest to agriculture since 1990 in the tropical domain.
 These changes significantly differ but there are 3 important worldwide examples of deforestation: the Amazon rainforest, Indonesia and Borneo, and Africa.

 The Effects Of Deforestation In Southeast Asia – Indonesia And Borneo

-But due to pressure from NGOs (such as Greenpeace’s recent report) and new regulations, as well the expectations of consumers, the situation of the palm oil industry is slowly starting to get improve.
+Due to pressure from NGOs (such as Greenpeace’s recent report) and new regulations, as well the expectations of consumers, the situation of the palm oil industry is slowly starting to improve.
 Certifications are starting to appear, including sustainable palm oil labels (that aim to prove it comes from certified forests and workers are fairly paid) like RSPO.

 Deforestation In Africa

 Africa is also a large area suffering from deforestation.
 In fact, it experiences more deforestation than Asia: about 2 million hectares of forest disappear each year in Africa.
-In Nigeria, for instance, over 90% of forests were lost because of practices started in the colonial era.
-Woodcutting of forest reserves and the development of cocoa and palm oil plantations being among the main causes of deforestation in Africa, together with land cleaning for mining activities.
+In Nigeria, for instance, over 90% of forests were lost because of practices that started in the colonial era.
+Woodcutting of forest reserves and the development of cocoa and palm oil plantations are among the main causes of deforestation in Africa, together with land cleaning for mining activities.

 What Animals Are Affected By Deforestation?